 - Skills in documentation and critical evaluation of scientific data

 - Oral and written presentation in both English and Swedish.

-- Through their broad and solid knowledge in immunology, the students will be attractive on the labour market for both small, medium, and large biotechnology companies, pharmaceutical industry and humanitarian aid projects.
+- Through its broad and solid knowledge in immunology the students will be attractive on labour market for both small, medium and large biotechnology companies, for pharmaceutical industry and in human aid projects.

-Modules: Theory 9 credits; Laboratory session 3 credits; Exercise 3 credits
+Modules: Theory, 9 credits; Laboratory practicals, 3 credits; Exercises 3 credits

 - Latest syllabus (applies from Autumn 2023)